How do I Read a Summary of Benefits and Coverage?

 1. What Is a Summary of Benefits and Coverage (SBC)?

-- Your costs, including deductibles, copays, and coinsurance
+- How much you pay in deductibles, copays, and coinsurance

 2. Why the SBC Matters

-- 💰 Avoid surprises – Know your out-of-pocket costs for visits, procedures, and prescriptions.
+- 💰 Avoid surprises – Know what you’re paying for visits, procedures, and prescriptions.
+No guessing.

-- 🩺 Compare plans easily – Every SBC follows the same layout, making side-by-side comparisons straightforward.
+- 🩺 Compare plans more easily – Since all SBCs follow the same layout, side-by-side comparisons are way simpler.

 3. How to Read Your SBC (Step-by-Step)